stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Reset.md

 of our application whose behavior or appearance will change depending on the current state.
-There are four of them: The buttons for increasing and decreasing the counter, which will be disabled if the value gets to small or too big, the reset button, which will be disabled if the counter is at zero, and the div element where we will output the current count.
+There are four of them: The buttons for increasing and decreasing the counter, which will be disabled if the value gets too small or too big, the reset button, which will be disabled if the counter is at zero, and the div element where we will output the current count.
 Again, the corresponding `Ref t`s